List of After War Gundam X characters: New United Nations Earth

 The elder of the twin Frost brothers, working for the New United Nations Earth as a spy.
 He pilots the NRX-0013 Gundam Virsago and its upgraded form NRX-0013-CB Gundam Virsago Chest Break.
 He has been under the care of the UNE Newtype Laboratory from his youth, and while he trained with recognized Newtypes, his telepathic ability was not compatible with the Flash System, only being able to telepathically communicate with his brother Olba, and so the lab designated him as "Category F" along with his brother.
 As a result, he made it his personal mission to eliminate any Newtype candidate that the UNE government ordered him to find out of revenge against the people who would not recognize his power.
 His thirst for revenge eventually turns into a desire to plunge the world into another destructive war, wanting to rebuild it with him and his brother as its rulers.
 Cold and ruthless, he is also deeply committed to his cause, and will stop at nothing for its success.
-He and his brother seemingly perish at end of the series in their final confrontation with Garrod, but are seen briefly at the end with Shagia in a wheelchair.
+He and his brother seemingly perish in their final confrontation with Garrod, but are seen briefly at the end with Shagia in a wheelchair.

 The NRX-0013 Gundam Virsago is a unique mobile suit featuring extendable arms and a sonic cannon mounted in the abdomen.
 The NRX-0013-CB Gundam Virsago Chest Break upgrade is tuned for use and space and features a more powerful sonic cannon as well as the ability to combine with the NRX-0015-HC Gundam Ashtaron Hermit Crab and form the Satellite Launcher weapon.
 The Satellite Launcher is equal in power to the Gundam Double X's Twin Satellite Cannon.

 He appears as the pilot of the Gundam Virsago in arcade game Mobile Suit Gundam: Gundam vs. Gundam.